micknudsen/bird-sounds/README.md

 ## Running

-To run the app, we must first tell flask which app to use.
+To run the app, you must first tell flask which app to use.
 The default vernacular language is Danish.
 If you want a different language, this is the place to specify it, too.

 ```
 $ export FLASK_APP=app